workers-safety/workers-safety-website/content/features/law-reform.md

 type = "page"

 +++
-The Workers’ Health and Safety Legal Clinic participates in law reform and community development activities that benefit or assist low wage non-unionized workers in Ontario.
+The Workers’ Health and Safety Legal Clinic (WHSLC) participates in law reform and community development activities that benefit or assist low wage non-unionized workers in Ontario.

-Law reform is an important component to Clinic activities.
+Law reform is an important component to WHSLC activities.
 We engage in networking with like-minded organizations, and we participate in a variety of law reform and community development initiatives that seek to make systematic changes to the laws and policies governing employment, health and safety, workers' compensation and related workplace laws.

 * * *